AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 - Fixed the ``Identity()`` method in avsEigenMRP library.
 - Fixed the ``SpiceInterface::initTimeData()`` method to write epoch strings with microsecond precision instead of 0.1 second precision to prevent SPICE errors when epochs ending with seconds higher than 59.95 seconds got rounded up to 60.0 seconds
+- Update :ref:`dynamicEffector` and :ref:`stateEffector` classes to be able to pull the state engine names of the spacecraft hub object
 - The fuel tank module is refactored to remove the limitation of a only being able to have a single instance of a specific tank model type.
 - Update Basilisk documentation build system to use latest version of ``sphinx`` and ``sphinx_rtd_theme``